thegoose20/gender-bias/README.md

     ├── Omission
     └── Stereotype
 ```
-**Annotators did not find descriptions on which to apply these labels according to the annotation instructions*
+**Note that annotators did not find descriptions on which to apply these labels according to the annotation instructions.*

 ## Overview of Directories
+* `experiments\`
+  * `analysis\` - analysis of the manually annotated data and classified data
-* `document_classification` - experiments with document classifiers for targets as all labels, Person Name labels, and Stereotype and Omission labels
+  * `document_classification\` - experiments with document classifiers for targets as all labels, Person Name labels, and Stereotype and Omission labels
-* `token_classification` - experiments with multilabel token classifiers, multiclass sequence classifiers, and cascades of classifiers (meaning sequential combinations of token, sequence, and document classifiers); the experiments in this directory correspond to the cascades in the associated paper (see next section), *i.e.*, Experiment1 = Cascade 1
+  * `token_classification\` - experiments with multilabel token classifiers, multiclass sequence classifiers, and cascades of classifiers (meaning sequential combinations of token, sequence, and document classifiers); the experiments in this directory correspond to the cascades in the associated paper (see next section), *i.e.*, Experiment1 = Cascade 1
-* `word_embeddings` - evaluating relevance of SpaCy's sense2vec (contextual word embeddings) and of GloVe embeddings for the classification task, and training custom fastText embeddings
+  * `word_embeddings\` - evaluating relevance of SpaCy's sense2vec (contextual word embeddings) and of GloVe embeddings for the classification task, and training custom fastText embeddings

 ## Associated Paper
 ```